 Error message Description Solution ORA-01017 Invalid username/ password Check connection profile for correct user name and password.
-ORA-12154 Cannot res Cannot resolve Check profile name for correct database name. service name Check the tnsnames.ora file for matching service names entry.
+ORA-12154 Cannot resolve service name Check profile name for correct database name.
+Check the tnsnames.ora file for matching service names entry.
 Check that the database and Oracle listener process are up.
 Check that you have set your File Descriptor limit (ulimit), on Solaris, high enough to assure that you can open connections.
 See the Solaris Operating System documentation for information on setting the ulimit command.